filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### How do you update data stored on Filecoin?

-We have some really good ideas around 'warm' storage (that is mutable and provable) that we will probably implement in the near future.
+There are multiple proposals and ideas around 'warm' storage (that is mutable and provable) that we will probably implement in the near future.
 But for now, your app will have to treat Filecoin as an append-only log.
 If you want to change your data, you just write new data.

 'Warm' storage can be done with a small amount of trust, where you make a deal with a storage provider with a start date quite far in the future.
 The storage provider can choose to store your data in a sector now (but they won't get paid for proving it until the actual start date), or they can hold it for you (and even send you proofs of it on request), and you can then send them new data to overwrite it, along with a new storage deal that overwrites the previous one.

-There's a pretty large design space here, and we can do a bunch of different things depending on the levels of trust involved, the price sensitivity, and the frequency of updates clients desire.
+There's a pretty large design space here, and we can do different things depending on the levels of trust involved, the price sensitivity, and the frequency of updates clients desire.

 ### Who will be selected to be verifiers to verify clients on the network?